vd Brink Home Automations

 CO2 threshold values

-Create three static value sensors with the threshold values: 800, 1200 and 1500.
-As the entity_id is based on the name field, this template sensor uses a trick to give it the right name to base the entity_id on when the entity is created.
-After that, the name will indicate the threshold name.
+Create three static value sensors with the threshold values 800, 1200, and 1500.
+Because the entity_id is based on the name field, this template sensor uses a trick to give it the right name when the entity is created.
+After that, the name will indicate the threshold.

 C02 base values